Weight-loss Surgery and Cross Addiction: A Look at Binge Eating Disorder

 To view a PDF version of this article, click here.

-Obesity has been identified as a major public health issue with more than 65 percent of Americans being overweight or obese.
+Obesity has been identified as a major public health issue with more than 65 percent of Americans being affected by excess weight or obesity.
 Rates of obesity have also tripled in children since the 1970’s and diseases that were formerly only seen in adults, such as non-insulin dependent diabetes, have increased in children.
 This has created more acceptance of and desire for rapid weight-loss measures such as weight-loss surgery, also called bariatric surgery.
 What many people are not aware of is that the presence of an eating disorder may make bariatric surgery more risky and less likely to be successful.

 Binge Eating Disorder